untsop/Marknotice/readme.md

 #### License

-The Marknotice - Buyvm Chrome Extension is under MIT license.
+The Marknotice Chrome Extension is under MIT license.
 You can freely to use or distribute for your project as long as declaring the original copyright information.